 During the visit, you should pay the fee for processing your application.
 The fee is different and depends on the country you apply from.

 You might also have to pass an interview.
 The visa officer will ask you a few questions about your background and the purpose of your visit.
 Try to be friendly, tough, and honest.
 It will help if you wear something a bit formal.

-H. Waiting for Processing
+Waiting for Processing

-Once you finished everything at the Brazilian embassy, the time of patience comes.
+Once you finished everything at the Brazilian embassy, the time for patience comes.
 You must wait until your visa gets processed.
 The required time depends on your case and the embassy workload.
 The earliest time you can apply is six months, and the latest time is 15 days.
 The processing time can take from five days to 45 days.

 If your visa gets approved, the officials will send it to your address.
 If it gets denied, they will send you a letter explaining the reason.
 When you have an acceptance letter, it is unlikely that your application gets rejected.
 But, who knows what will happen.

 If you reside in your home country, you should apply to the Brazilian embassy or consulate.
 But, if you are in Brazil, you can apply at Polícia Federal.
-You don’t have to be in your home country to apply for a Brazil student visa.
+You don’t have to be in your home country to apply for a Brazilian student visa.